DeeJay/tweetmytheremin/README.md

-# Tweetamin
+# Tweet My Theremin

-This is a theramin that responds to LIDAR sensor input OR to tweets that include the hashtag #tweetmytheremin.
+This is a theremin that responds to LIDAR sensor input OR to tweets that include the hashtag #tweetmytheremin.

 It is based on John Bryan Moore's VL53L0X Raspberry Pi code (https://github.com/johnbryanmoore/VL53L0X_rasp_python), and in fact, most of the code is just that code!
 We included a copy of his README here as well, it is called README_VL530X_rasp_python.md.